2018ik/2018ik.github.io/_wiki/processed_triune_god.markdown

 ## Background

-The processed Triune God refers to God's going through of many processes, namely incarnation, human living, death, resurrection, and ascension.
-The end result of the processed Triune God is that He can enter into man.
-Before, God was like an orange, but now, he has been processed into juice for us to enjoy in a practical way.
+The **processed and consummated Triune God** refers to God's going through of many processes (incarnation, human living, death, resurrection, and ascension) to be consummated as the life-giving Spirit, the consummated Spirit (1 Cor.
+15:45).
+The end result is that God can now enter into and be substantiated by man as the Spirit.
+Now, man can likewise be processed (through organic salvation) and consummated as the New Jerusalem, the bride of Christ.

+Before, God was like an orange, but now, he has been processed and consummated as juice for us to enjoy in a practical way.

 ## Processes